kubenstein/keybinding-mode/README.md

   <img src="https://raw.githubusercontent.com/kubenstein/keybinding-mode/master/resources/keybinding-mode-icon.png" alt="Keybinding Mode Logo"/>
 </p>

-<h1><p align="center">VS Code: Keybinding Mode</p></h1>
+<h1><p align="center">VS Code: KeybindingMode</p></h1>

-`Keybinding Mode` is a VS Code extension allowing you to bind commands to just a single letter on your keyboard.
+`KeybindingMode` is a VS Code extension allowing you to bind commands to just a single letter on your keyboard.
 Gain 48 easy accessible keybinding slots as an alternative to complicated keybinding combos.

 ## Usage
 By double pressing `` ` `` (you can configure your own shortcut) the editor will be switched to a special mode in which typing is disabled and keys act as command shortcuts.
 In the extension settings you can bind commands to letters.
 Double pressing `` ` `` again will disable special mode.
 The toast notification is shown every time the mode is switched.